Please adhere to the following guidelines. If you fail to do so, we may not be able to accept your submission.

 How many pieces can I submit?

 As many as you would like.
 We will consider every submission that comes in as long as it is labeled with a student ID number.
+That said, common curtesy in the industry is a maximum of five pieces per section.

 How are submissions judged?